 New filing deadlines from 1 March 2019

-The Finance Bill 2019 introduces new filing deadlines for all transactions that take effect on or after 1 March 2019.
-The legislation is still in draft so remains subject to change although no material charges are expected.
+The Finance Act 2019 introduces new filing deadlines for all transactions that take effect on or after 1 March 2019.

 The new time limit of 14 days covers any new purchases that would require the submission of an SDLT land transaction return under the existing rules.
 Interest will start running and penalties will become due once that window expires.

 Although it covers all new purchases, the new time limit does not apply to all returns.
 Certain situations require separate “returns” to HMRC to reflect events after the purchase completes (on top of any return that was filed initially).
 The most relevant ones here are:

 - “Contingent” payments becoming due (for example, part of the price becoming payable if a planning permission is granted);

 - “Uncertain” payments becoming fixed (such as an overage payment linked to the number of units sold on a site);